codecraftingtools/codecraftingtools.github.io/src/design.rst

 The format of data files is another topic that deserves thoughtful consideration.
-In order to consolidate information and avoid :ref:`repeating ourselves <design_principles>`, the file formats used by our tools to store component interface, hierarchic structure, message description, and configuration information **allow arbitrary metadata to be incorporated** as the need arises.
+In order to consolidate information and avoid `repeating ourselves <design-principles>`, the file formats used by our tools to store component interface, hierarchic structure, message description, and configuration information **allow arbitrary metadata to be incorporated** as the need arises.
 This means that all the information required to generate documentation, graphical representations, various types of code, and other artifacts can be found in a single location.
 This is much more powerful than alternative approaches that attempt to incorporate all of the